 After a while, follow the track around to the left, and then, just before the motorway, turn right and pass underneath this busy road.
 Pick up the main track again and, after passing between two fields, you enter a small wood that hides a house, La Canova del Riu, off to your left.
 Keep straight on through the fields on the main track.
 Some way on, at a crossroads where four large tracks more or less meet, bear right and then immediately left.
 Continue straight on, cross over a stream, La Riera de Maià and pass through a sunken lane with Can Marçal up to your right and then more farm buildings to your left.
 Immediately afterwards, you reach the Itinerànnia signpost G176-Pla del Bisbe, where you should turn up to the left towards ‘Dosquers’.

 This hamlet was an independent municipality until 1969.
 It was built around the fortified castle of Dosquers, which belonged to the Counts of Besalú, of which today just a few remains can be seen.
 It passed into the hands of the Bishop of Girona, who donated it to the chapel of the Episcopal Palace.
 The parish church, documented since 1245, is dedicated to Saint Martí.

-Return to signpost G176-Pla del Bisbe and turn right back towards Besalú, being sure to keep right and then immediately left at the main crossroads of tracks.
+Return to signpost G176-Dosquers and turn right back towards Besalú, being sure to keep right and then immediately left at the main crossroads of tracks.
 Continue past La Canova d’en Riu and retrace your steps back under the motorway; once out from under the main road, turn left and then right to head back towards Besalú.
 Cross the river and continue straight ahead through the grove of plane trees until you reach the picnic area once again.